shaneckeith/3d-ca-analysis/README.md

    Only neighbor counts **0–7** are addressable by the rule.
 Any location with count **≥ 8** is forced to 0 (dead) in the next generation.

 3. **State-independent update**
    The next state depends only on the neighbor count, not on whether the cell is currently alive.
+Unlike Life-like (outer-totalistic) rules, there is no separate birth/survival condition—cells are set solely by neighbor count each step.

 These restrictions define a fully enumerable family of **2^8 = 256** rules that emphasizes sparse, frontier-driven dynamics.